i-am-bee/bee-agent-framework/README.md

 For a full changelog, see our [releases page](https://github.com/i-am-bee/beeai-framework/releases).

-## Why pick BeeAI?
+## Why BeeAI?

-**🏆 Build the optimal agent architecture for your use case.** To design the right architecture for your use case, you need flexibility in both orchestrating agents and defining their roles and behaviors.
-With the BeeAI framework, you can implement any multi-agent pattern using [Workflows](/python/docs/workflows.md).
-Start with our out-of-the-box [ReActAgent](/python/examples/agents/bee.py), or easily [customize your own agent](/python/docs/agents.md#creating-your-own-agent).
+**🏆 Build for your use case.**  Implement simple to complex multi-agent patterns using [Workflows](/python/docs/workflows.md), start with a [ReActAgent](/python/examples/agents/bee.py), or easily [build your own agent architecture](/python/docs/agents.md#creating-your-own-agent).
+There is no one-size-fits-all agent architecture, you need full flexibility in orchestrating agents and defining their roles and behaviors.

-**🚀 Scale effortlessly with production-grade controls.** Deploying multi-agent systems requires efficient resource management and reliability.
-With the BeeAI framework, you can optimize token usage through [memory strategies](/python/docs/memory.md), persist and restore agent state via  [(de)serialization](/python/docs/serialization.md), generate structured outputs, and execute generated code in a sandboxed environment.
-When things go wrong, BeeAI helps you track the full agent workflow through [events](/python/docs/emitter.md), collect [telemetry](/python/docs/instrumentation.md), log diagnostic data, and handle errors with clear, well-defined [exceptions](/python/docs/errors.md).

 **🔌 Seamlessly integrate with your models and tools.** Get started with any model from [Ollama](/python/examples/backend/providers/ollama.py), [watsonx.ai](/python/examples/backend/providers/watsonx.py), and [more](/python/docs/backend.md).
 Leverage tools from [LangChain](https://python.langchain.com/docs/integrations/tools/), connect to any server using the [Model Context Protocol](/python/docs/tools.md#using-the-mcptool-class), or build your own [custom tools](/python/docs/tools.md#using-the-customtool-python-functions).
-BeeAI is designed for extensibility, allowing you to integrate with the systems and capabilities you need.
+BeeAI is designed to integrate with the systems and capabilities you need.

+**🚀 Scale with production-grade controls.** Optimize token usage through [memory strategies](/python/docs/memory.md), persist and restore agent state via  [(de)serialization](/python/docs/serialization.md), generate structured outputs, and execute generated code in a sandboxed environment.
+When things go wrong, BeeAI tracks the full agent workflow through [events](/python/docs/emitter.md), collects [telemetry](/python/docs/instrumentation.md), logs diagnostic data, and handles errors with clear, well-defined [exceptions](/python/docs/errors.md).
+Deploying multi-agent systems requires resource management and reliability.

 ## Installation